Broadband Oregon's Internet Accessibility Needs Assessment

 Making it Happen

 Since 2019, Marion County has been working to address these goals by participating in public-private partnerships and supporting both local communities and internet service providers seeking to expand broadband access.
-We've worked with Jefferson and Silverton to develop local plicies that support broadband deployments and 5G technology.
+We've worked with Jefferson and Silverton to develop local policies that support broadband deployments and 5G technology.
 The County partnered with DataVision Co-Op in a cost sharing agreement to lay broadband fiber along Wheatland Road and Methany Road to the Wheatland Ferry.
 With the help of Ziply Fiber, broadband fiber was built out to Detroit and Idanha in the North Santiam Canyon after the wildfires.

-Currently, Marion County has partnered with St. Paul Co-Op Telephone Association to complete a broadband fiber project along Arbor Grove Road.
 In each of these cases, Marion County has worked to create real economic value and benefit to its residents and businesses.
 The County intends to keep working towards achieving the goals it set in 2019.

 Why Broadband Fiber?

-The deployment of fiber broadband infrastructure is the best way to enjure high quality, future ready internet access throughout Marion County.
+The deployment of fiber broadband infrastructure is the best way to ensure high quality, future ready internet access throughout Marion County.
 Compared to other technology such as cable, DSL, line of sight microwave or satellite, fiber optic broadband is capable of much higher speeds and evolving with advancements in digital technology.
 Accordingly, Marion County has made expanding fiber-based broadband access to its residents and businesses a priority.

 Future Fiber Deployments